THE CONVENIENCE OUT OF THE INCONVENIENCE.

 Why?

-if there is no demand, then the multi-billion pound food industry will cease to produce additive-laden and poorly nutritious foodstuff, the petrochemical industry will stop producing single-use plastic, and the local authorities will worry less about sending million of tonnes of plastic waste to landfill or incinerators (all the while polluting rivers and oceans, and our drinking system and the air we breathe) as well as the unpunished food waste all along the food chain will be dramatically reduce, providing more than enough food to feed the world and more.
+if there is no demand, then the multi-billion pound food industry will cease to produce additive-laden and poorly nutritious foodstuff, the petrochemical industry will stop producing single-use plastic, and the local authorities will worry less about sending million of tonnes of plastic waste to landfill or incinerators (all the while polluting rivers and oceans, and our drinking system and the air we breathe) as well as the unpunished food waste all along the food chain will be dramatically reduced, providing more than enough food to feed the world and more.

 Sources: